The Brothers Bloom: Plot

-The team goes to Mexico to complete the con.
-Bloom, who has fallen in love with Penelope, reveals to her that they are con men and the whole adventure has been a con.
-Stephen has anticipated his brother's change of heart and written it into his plan.
-The brothers fight and a gun accidentally discharges, wounding Stephen.
-Penelope checks out the wound, realizes that it is fake blood, and leaves with a broken heart.
+They go to Mexico to complete the "sale", but Bloom has fallen in love with Penelope and reveals her adventure has been a sham.
+Preparing to flee together, they are confronted by Stephen; the brothers fight and a gun accidentally discharges, mortally wounding Stephen.
+Realizing the blood is fake and this was yet another ruse, Penelope leaves broken-hearted.
 Bloom punches Stephen and leaves for Montenegro once again.